FAQ: Allergy Shots

 Are there other alternatives to allergy shots?

 The FDA has only approved alternative oral immunotherapy tablets for sale within the US.
-There are now three allergy tablets approved by the FDA:
+There are now three allergy tablets approved by the FDA that can treat different grass and ragweed allergies.

 These are all fast-dissolving tablets that are placed under the tongue and contain specific pollen extracts.
 They are meant to be taken at least 12 weeks prior to the start of the grass or ragweed season.